Crusoe Kuningbal

 Crusoe Kuningbal or Guningbal (1922–1984) was an Aboriginal Australian artist from Maningrida in the Northern Territory, known for a pointillist technique and tall, slim sculptures of mimih spirits.
-In addition to his art, Kuningbal was a prominent cultural figure in his region, as he sang and performed in important ceremonies, most notably that of the Mamurrng.
+In addition to his art, Kuningbal was a prominent cultural figure in his region, as he sang and performed in ceremonies, most notably that of the Mamurrng.

 Biography

 Crusoe Kuningbal was born in the middle Liverpool River region in the Northern Territory of Australia as part of the Kuninjku language group.
-He married Lena Kuriniya and had three sons, Crusoe Kurddal, Owen Yalandja, and Timothy Wulandjbirr.

 In his early days, he worked at buffalo shooter camps in West Arnhem Land.
 Prior to World War II, Kuningbal and other members of the Kuninjku moved to Milingimbi mission.
 It is likely that he gained inspiration for his art from his time in Milingimbi and later Maningrida.
 After the war, he returned to Maningrida and began to make bark paintings to sell at the local trading post.
-He became quite renowned as a bark painter with works being acquired by important collections such as the New Gallery of Victoria and the National Gallery of Australia.
+He became quite renowned as a bark painter with works being acquired by collections such as the New Gallery of Victoria and the National Gallery of Australia.
 Most of his bark paintings portray mimih spirits formed by black and white dots.
-They typically have a solid background, either brown or red.
+They typically have a solid brown or red background.
 The small dots align to create stripes that form the bodies of the figures.

 Later, Kuningbal relocated to Barrihdjowkkeng, a small outstation where he lived with his wife Lena Kuriniya and sons Crusoe Kurddal, Owen Yalandja, and Timothy Wulandjbirr, all of whom were artists.
-This outstation was closer to ancestral country, which allowed them to become more in touch with the land that is the essence of their beliefs and art.
+This outstation was closer to ancestral country, which allowed them to become more in touch with their heritage.
 Kuningbal had a significant role in the community as a singer, dancer, and storyteller.
 He began creating mimih figures in the 1960s for the use in ceremonies, particularly the Mamurrng ceremony.
 In the mid-1960s, Louis Allen became the first Westerner to purchase one of Kuningbal's mimih carvings.
 After this, the figures began to grow in popularity.
-In 1984 (the year of Kuningbal's death), the National Gallery of Australia acquired some of his mimih figures.
-This was a huge milestone for his works, and they continued to spread to many other collections and exhibitions.
+In 1984, the year of Kuningbal's death, the National Gallery of Australia acquired some of his mimih figures.
 He passed down his artistic skills and techniques to his sons, Crusoe Kurddal and Owen Yalandja.
 Lena Kuriniya, his wife, was also a successful artist, and her works were featured in some of the same exhibitions as her husband's.
 In 1999, Lena was the top-earning Kuninjku sculptor.